Eligibility: Incoming 7th-11th grade players and coaches

 Things sometimes come up that are unavoidable—we get it.
 That's why we offer Tuition Protection options, so you can have peace-of-mind.

 Cancellation Policy: If you can't attend your camp for any reason, including schedule conflicts, last-minute injuries, a concussion, an unexpected illness, or a family emergency, as long as it's at least 14 days before your session, you can transfer 100% of your camp fees paid to a future camp, transfer it to a friend, or donate it to an underprivileged player.
 Cancellations within 14 days of the camp will receive a 50% PGC credit for fees paid.

-In the event that PGC cancels a session, including due to restrictions imposed by by government authorities or the college or facility, 100% of the tuition fees paid will be credited towards a future PGC camp.
+In the event that PGC cancels a session, due to restrictions imposed by government authorities or the facility, 100% of the tuition fees paid will be credited towards a future PGC camp.
 Without a protection plan, tuition is non-refundable.

 Tuition Protection - Gives you a full refund if you cancel more than 30 days before your camp and a full PGC credit if you cancel within 30 days. ($35)

 Super Protection - Gives you a full refund if you cancel more than 3 days before your camp and a full PGC credit if you cancel within 3 days. ($55)

 If I'm on the waiting list for a sold out session, how do I know if a spot comes available?

 Once a session sells out, if spots come available, we contact all the players on the wait list at the same time.
 The spots are then filled on a first-come, first-served basis.

 What health and safety precautions are planned for camps?